maxkasy/home/_pages/2_research.md

   (joint with Karun Adusumilli and Ashia Wilson)
   *Working paper coming soon*

+**Evidence aggregation and meta-analysis: A toolkit for economists**
+  (joint with Peter Ganong and Avik Garg)
+  *Requested for Journal of Economic Literature*

 **Experimental evaluation of a Basic Income Pilot in Germany**
   (joint with Sandra Bohmann, Susann Fiedler, Jürgen Schupp, and Frederik Schwerter)
   *Working papers coming soon:*